swiftlang/swift/userdocs/diagnostics/compilation-caching.md

 The other category of error is unexpected failures when performing reads/writes to Content Addressable Storage.
 Please refer to the error message (contains errors provided by CAS storage) for clues.
-If the error persists, consider clear the cache.
-To clear the cache, delete the directory pointed by `-cas-path` option.
-Note the CAS directory should only be deleted as a whole when not used.
+If the error persists, consider clearing the cache.
+To clear the cache, delete the directory pointed to by the `-cas-path` option.
+Note that the CAS directory should only be deleted as a whole when not used.